ByAUJay

 3) Full‑precision fixed‑point: mulDiv for overflow‑safe interest math

-Common pitfall: r = principal * rate / 1e18 overflows at the multiplication even when the final result fits in 256 bits.
+One thing to watch out for is that calculating r = principal * rate / 1e18 can run into overflow issues during the multiplication step, even if the final result would actually fit within 256 bits.

 pragma solidity ^0.8.26;